DFE-Digital/find-teacher-training-tests/readme.md

     └── index.ts
 ```

-All tests should live under `cypress/integration/search-and-compare-ui`.
+All tests should live under `cypress/integration/find-teacher-training`.
 The `examples` folder comes with Cypress and is left in for documentation purposes.
 90% of common commands and assertions can be found there and played around with / copy pasted straight into new specs.

-An end to end user journey should live in its own file in `search-and-compare-ui`; this helps with parallelization.
+An end to end user journey should live in its own file in `find-teacher-training`; this helps with parallelization.

 Shared commands and global variables can be defined in the `support` folder.